 Sayulita in January

 Sayulita is a picturesque coastal pueblo magico in the western Mexican state of Nayarit.
-Its proximity to Puerto Vallarta makes it convenient to create a travel itinerary that focuses on exploring both Jalisco state and Nayarit.
+Its proximity to Puerto Vallarta makes it convenient to pair the two destinations together.
+(Tons of buses run frequently between the two beach towns)

 Sayulita is perhaps best known for being one of Mexico´s premier surf destinations.
 The wind conditions here are perfect for riding the waves and learning to surf.